Winter Afternoon in Tsawwassen

 Kid Approved Itinerary

-Start the day with a Bacon Breakfast Sandwich at the newly opened Newmans Fine Foods at Tsawwassen Springs.
+Start the day with a Bacon Breakfast Sandwich at Newmans Fine Foods at Tsawwassen Springs.
 They will happily modify this delicious, homemade free-rage egg sammy to accommodate the littlest members of the family.

 Then head into Tsawwassen proper and pop into Toys and Tech.
 Browse the extensive selection of Lego, Playmobil and Melissa & Doug.
 They have amazing science inspired toys and kits for all ages.
 Don’t miss the adorable Chocolate Bear Shoppe across the street in the Town Centre Mall.